Virtual Information Sessions

 Project RAISE partners with eight community colleges across Southern California, including Citrus, Cypress, Fullerton, Golden West, Orange Coast, Mt.
 San Antonio, Santa Ana, and Santiago Canyon colleges.
 Our goal is to improve the success of low-income and Hispanic/Latinx students pursuing degrees in science, technology, engineering, and mathematics.
 In an effort to support students prior to their transfer, we provide a series of information sessions at our partner colleges.

-Due to social distancing measures, these information sessions will be held virtually during the fall 2020 semester.
+Due to social distancing measures, these information sessions will be held virtually during the spring 2021 semester.

 INFORMATION SESSION TOPICS

 Look for additional information sessions in future semesters.
 Typical topics include:

 Overview: Students learn about the admissions process, transfer requirements, transferable courses, and cost of attendance when transferring to a four-year university.
 Focusing on Cal State Fullerton, PAs also discuss campus resources, including Project RAISE opportunities, and go over some of the aspects of transfer shock.

 Overview: Students discuss what transfer shock is, its causes, and the effects it has on students after they have transferred.
 Students talk about some of the challenges associated with transferring to a four-year university, discuss ways in which they may prepare for transferring, receive recommendations from transfer students at CSUF, and learn how Project RAISE can help them!

 Overview: This is an interactive presentation that works best when conducted in a computer lab.
 Students learn how Transferology can help them with their transfer plans, receive help from Project RAISE Peer Advisors as they create their accounts, and run a Titan Degree Audit for their majors.